startup-boilerplate-co/penpal/README.md

 For details on how to use the individual inky components, please refer to the [Foundation for Email docs](http://foundation.zurb.com/emails/docs/).
 Major props to sendwithus for writing an amazing guide on [how to send emails like a startup](https://www.sendwithus.com/resources/guide).
 The email templates are heavily influenced by this guide.

-### The currently available templates are:
-* Welcome: New signup for newsletter
-* Welcome: New app signup, intro via welcome video
-* Welcome: New app signup, intro via multiple options
-* Welcome: New app signup, intro via quick 1,2,3 steps
-* Welcome: New app signup, intro via detailed 1,2,3 steps
-* Welcome: Referral by other users to sign up

-* Onboarding: New user, suggest demo to continue
-* Onboarding: New user, trial expiring soon, update your billing
-* Onboarding: New user, trial expired and was never used, renew for 30 days
-* Onboarding: New user, trial expired and was used, renew for 7 days

-* Lifetime: Newsletter
-* Lifetime: Product Updates
-* Lifetime: Net Promoter score questionaire
-* Lifetime: Follow up on old user, reiterates benefits
-* Lifetime: E-Book download
-* Lifetime: In-depth article to share

-* Transactional: Reset password
-* Transactional: Receipt/invoice

 **Alright, let's have a look at some templates ʕ•͡ᴥ•ʔ**